heutelbeck/sapl-policy-engine/sapl-documentation/6_10_DotNet.md

 `IConstraintHandlerProvider` exposes two static helpers for the common dispatch pattern:

-- `ConstraintIsOfType(constraint, "typeName")` -- true when the constraint object's `type` field matches.
+- `ConstraintIsOfType(constraint, "typeName")` returns true when the constraint object's `type` field matches.
-- `StringField(constraint, "field")` -- the string value of a named field, or null.
+- `StringField(constraint, "field")` returns the string value of a named field, or null.

 #### Registering Custom Handlers